Documentation

 Greek distinguishes two sentential negation markers that are in complementary distribution by mood:

-Distinct from the cross-linguistic Typology.Negation.NegMarkerEntry substrate (which carries only form/morphemeType/position): this structure exposes the Tsiakmakis-specific paper apparatus that other languages don't have analogues for.
+Distinct from the cross-linguistic Syntax.Negation.NegMarkerEntry substrate (which carries only form/morphemeType/position): this structure exposes the Tsiakmakis-specific paper apparatus that other languages don't have analogues for.
 The Core entries dhenMarker and minMarker below are the cross-linguistic typology face.

 • form : String